French Meringue and Ice Cream Cake

 Can I make this without a piping bag?

-Likely culprits: oven temperature too high, not enough baking time, or humid weather.
-Meringue hates humidity!
-Next time, bake low and slow, and make sure your oven temperature is accurate (an oven thermometer helps).
+Likely culprits: oven too hot, not enough baking time, or humid weather.
+Meringue hates humidity.
+Bake low and slow, and consider using a kitchen thermometer to verify your oven temperature.

 Can I use store-bought meringues?